 What Does CEPA Involve?

-The key components of CEPAs include an in-person or virtual meeting between State and local subject matter experts (SMEs) to discuss and analyze a County’s risk and capabilities using a standardized methodology.
+One key component of a CEPA is in-person or virtual meetings between State and local subject matter experts (SMEs) to discuss and analyze a county’s risk and capabilities using a standardized methodology.
 Potential response limitations and funding gaps, as well as resource needs, are also discussed.
-The session concludes ends with a SWOT analysis, to analyze the County’s strengths and weaknesses, identify opportunities for future growth, and to better understand major threats to the County’s emergency preparedness operations.
+The session concludes with a SWOT analysis (Strengths, Weaknesses, Opportunities and Threats) to identify opportunities for future growth and better understand major threats to the county’s emergency preparedness operations.

 Who Attends CEPA Sessions?

-County Emergency Managers invite local and non-profit SMEs to participate from disciplines including but not limited to emergency management, fire, 911 communications, EMS, public health, public works, IT/cyber, and law enforcement.
-Counties with a major metropolitan area will typically participate in the session as well.
-DHSES will invite State or regional representatives from DHSES’ Office of Emergency Management, DHSES’ Office of Fire Prevention and Control, State Police (NYSP), Department of Health (DOH), DOH’s Bureau of Emergency Medical Services, Department of Environmental Conservation (DEC), and Department of Transportation (DOT).
+Counties with a major metropolitan area typically participate in the session as well.
+DHSES invites State or regional representatives from its offices of Emergency Management and Fire Prevention & Control, State Police, Department of Health and its Bureau of Emergency Medical Services, Department of Environmental Conservation, and Department of Transportation.

 How is CEPA Information Used?

-There are various ways counties use CEPA data, including but not limited to, informing elected officials, justifying budget requests, guiding grant applications, tailoring programs, and informing future planning, training, and exercises.
-Counties can also use the CEPA results to provide a framework for more detailed discussions with DHSES and other State agencies regarding what resources or support the State can offer to assist the local government during emergencies.
+There are various ways counties use CEPA data, including informing elected officials, justifying budget requests, guiding grant applications, tailoring programs, and informing future planning, training, and exercises.
+Counties can also use CEPA results to provide a framework for more detailed discussions with DHSES and other State agencies regarding support and resources that the State can offer to assist local governments during emergencies.

 Contact Information